facebookAnnual Leave, Off-In-Lieu, and Overtime: What Employee Benefits Am I Entitled To?

 Unfortunately, the government is still studying the idea of eldercare leave in consultation with tripartite partners.

-For companies with family-friendly policies, they’ll usually give between four to six days of eldercare leave.
+Companies with family-friendly policies will usually give between four to six days of eldercare leave.

 As most couples have their weddings on a weekend, this is paid leave for you to plan or get ready for your big day!